MohammadNaiem65/mad-chef-client/README.md

 [Mad Chef](https://mad-chef.web.app/) is a Recipe sharing website where Users (formally Students) and Chefs meets and shares their expertise to help the Users to improve their cooking skills.

+Information about the server side can be found _[here](https://github.com/MohammadNaiem65/mad-chef-server)_ or _https://github.com/MohammadNaiem65/mad-chef-server_

 ## Technologies

 **Design:** React, Tailwind CSS, Framer Motion, React Icons, React Hot Toast